 17 June, in the year of our Lord 2020

-‘A thought occurs to me: while I am here, perhaps you could look at — ?’ and together we turn our gaze to the Gentleman who has accompanied me, sat a Special Distance apart and unaware, reading a Carriage Monthlie twelve months old.
+‘A thought occurs to me: while I am here, perhaps you could look at — ?’ and together we turn our gaze to the Gentleman who has accompanied me, sat a Special Distance apart and unaware, reading a copy of Coach & Carriage Monthlie twelve months old.

 ‘What seems to be the problem?’